thecarp/GearHinge/README.md

 It is designed to be printed in place and without support materials.
 Gears should be rotates into the case (rot = 0) for printing.

+## Requirements

+This model uses the PolyGear library https://github.com/dpellegr/PolyGear in order to generate gears and slice them up.

 ## usage

 ```openscad